 When to Use

-Accountability mechanisms are relevant for any programme that has direct engagement with communities, beneficiaries, or other stakeholders whose interests could be affected by programme decisions.
+Accountability mechanisms are relevant for any program that has direct engagement with communities, beneficiaries, or other stakeholders whose interests could be affected by program decisions.
 They become mandatory when:

 - Working under humanitarian standards (Core Humanitarian Standard, Sphere) that require complaints and feedback mechanisms